hyprwm/contrib/hdrop/README.md

 > -i, --insensitive
 > Case insensitive partial matching of class names.
 Can work as a stopgap if a running program is not recognized and a new instance is launched instead.
 Note: incorrect matches may occur, adding a special handling of the program to hdrop (hardcoded or via `-c, --class`) is preferable.
 >
+> -o, --online
+> Delay initial launch for up to 20 seconds until internet connectivity is established.
+>
 > -p, --position
 > If using --floating: set the position of the window.
 One of: '[t]op' '[b]ottom' '[l]eft' '[r]ight'.
 >